git-town/git-town/website/src/stacked-changes.md

 become visible in branches 2 and 3 as well:

 ```
-git sync
+git town sync
 ```

-Because we created the branches with `git append`, Git Town knows about the branch lineage and [git sync](commands/sync.md) can update all branches in the right order.
+Because we created the branches with `git town append`, Git Town knows about the branch lineage and [git town sync](commands/sync.md) can update all branches in the right order.
 It updates the `main` branch, merges `main` into branch 1.
 Then it merges branch 1 into branch 2 and branch 2 into branch 3.